-Geometric growth is characterised by a slow growth in the initial stages and a rapid growth during the later stages.
-The daughter cells derived from mitosis retain the ability to divide, but slow down because of a limited nutrient supply.
+(b) Geometric growth: Geometric growth is characterized by slow growth in the initial stages and rapid growth during the later stages.
+The daughter cells derived from mitosis retain the ability to divide but slow down because of a limited nutrient supply.

-The growth of living organisms in their natural environment is characterised by an S shaped curve called sigmoid growth curve.
-This curve is divided into three phases – lag phase, log phase or exponential phase of rapid growth, and stationary phase.
+(c) Sigmoid growth curve: The growth of living organisms in their natural environment is characterized by an S-shaped curve called a sigmoid growth curve.
+This curve is divided into three phases – lag phase, log phase, or exponential phase of rapid growth, and stationary phase.

-Absolute growth rate refers to the measurement and comparison of total growth per unit time.
-Relative growth rate refers to the growth of a particular system per unit time, expressed on a common basis.
+(d) Absolute and relative growth rates: Absolute growth rate refers to the measurement and comparison of total growth per unit time.
+Relative growth rate refers to the growth of a particular system per unit of time, expressed on a common basis.

-Ques 4: List five main groups of natural plant growth regulators.
-Write a note on discovery, physiological functions and agricultural/horticultural applications of any one of them.
+Q.4.
+List five main groups of natural plant growth regulators.
+Write a note on the discovery, physiological functions, and agricultural/horticultural applications of any one of them.